 How Temperature and Rain Can Affect Burndown Herbicides

-Finding a good time for burndown herbicide applications has been a little tricky this spring, given the below-normal temperatures experienced through much of April as well as the intermittent snow and rain.
-In addition to delaying field work, these conditions can directly affect the efficacy of burndown preemergence herbicides.
-Keeping an eye on the weather forecasts and finding windows of optimal conditions for herbicide applications can help assure the best results from your application and your expense.
+Finding a good time for burndown herbicide applications has been a little tricky this spring, given few rainy days and up and down temperatures experienced recently.
+In addition to delaying field work, these conditions can directly affect the efficacy of burndown herbicides.
+Keeping an eye on the weather forecasts and finding windows of optimal conditions for herbicide applications can help assure the best results from herbicide application and your expense.

 Herbicide labels include recommendations on how much time must elapse between herbicide application and subsequent rainfall to ensure good herbicide performance.
 This is known as the rainfast period.

 Generally, herbicide rainfast ratings (Table 1) are based on good growing conditions.
 Poor conditions may require a longer interval between application and any rainfall to ensure adequate herbicide translocation within the weed before the herbicide is washed off.
 For many herbicides, any amount of rainfall soon after spraying has the potential to reduce absorption, translocation, and subsequent weed control.
 If you apply herbicide and it rains before it's rainfast, herbicide performance will be reduced.

 Temperature and Herbicide Performance

 Wide temperature fluctuations in the last couple of weeks have led to questions about possible effects on performance of burndown herbicides.
 The likelihood of decreased weed control due to cool temperatures will vary, depending upon the target weed, herbicide, and rate applied.
 For example, glyphosate usually performs well under a wide range of temperatures.
 Best performance usually occurs when the temperature is 60-75°F at application and remains there for a few hours afterward.